cmgoffena13/DE-Capstone-Portfolio-2/README.md

 - A cool idea I had is to grab the text of the articles and try and determine sentiment.
 Possibly displaying a sentiment score in the articles table on the dashboard.

 ## Conclusion
 Developing a streaming solution is incredibly complex, but highly satisfying when it works.
-I learned a lot while debugging this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.
+I learned a lot while working on this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.
 Overall I learned a ton and realized Kafka itself has a lot of tools such as Kafka Connect that can replace Flink in simple cases.
 Cheers!